yuweisunn/associative-transformer/README.md

 More details will be added soon.

-["Associative Transformer Is A Sparse Representation Learner"](https://arxiv.org/abs/2309.12862) NeurIPS 2023 Associative Memory & Hopfield Networks workshop (Oral)
+["Associative Transformer Is A Sparse Representation Learner"](https://arxiv.org/abs/2309.12862) NeurIPS 2023 Associative Memory & Hopfield Networks

 ## Training